obi-amd64/OpenDonita-Dockerized/README.md

 ## Using OpenDoñita

 To use it, you must first install your own DNS server in your internal network.
-I used a Raspberry Pi with *dnsmasq*.
+I used a Raspberry Pi with *dnsmasq* and *hostapd* to build an isolated WiFi network.

 Now, in the computer with the DNS, edit the file */etc/hosts* and add these two entries: